foreverfl/vscode/docs/typescript/typescript-tutorial.md

 ## Error checking

 TypeScript helps you avoid common programming mistakes through strong type checking.
 For example, if you assign a number to `message`, the TypeScript compiler will complain with **'error TS2322: Type '2' is not assignable to type 'string'**.
-You can see type checking errors in VS Code both in the editor (red squiggles with hover information) and the Problems panel (`kb(workbench.actions.view.problems)`).
+You can see type checking errors in VS Code both in the editor (red squiggles with hover information) and the Problems panel (`Ctrl+Shift+M`).
 The `[ts]` prefix lets you know this error is coming from the TypeScript language service.

 ![incorrect type error](images/tutorial/incorrect-type-error.png)